Linked Context Tokens (LCT)

 This isn't theoretical — Web4's TPM2 binding has been validated on real hardware (Intel TPM 2.0: key creation, signing, verification, attestation quotes, EK certificate chain verified through 2049).

-What are “witnesses”?
+What are “device witnesses”?

 Example: Logging in from a new city